cs3157/recitations/recitation-7.md

 This handy dandy function lets you hop through a file without doing anything other than changing the position in the `FILE` structure.
-You can use any `stream` of your choosing, but pay attention to whether or not its a binary stream.
-If its a binary stream, `offset` can be any number of bytes/characters from `origin` which should be set to either `SEEK_SET` (a constant representing the beginning of the file), `SEEK_CUR` (a constant representing the current position), or `SEEK_END` (the end of the file).
+You can use any `stream` of your choosing, but pay attention to whether or not it's a binary stream.
+If it's a binary stream, `offset` can be any number of bytes/characters from `origin` which should be set to either `SEEK_SET` (a constant representing the beginning of the file), `SEEK_CUR` (a constant representing the current position), or `SEEK_END` (the end of the file).